cyb17/inception/README.md

+## Inception

-## A project with the goal of creating a mini-infrastructure of various services: WordPress, MariaDB, Nginx, using the popular containerization tool: Docker.
+A project with the goal of creating a mini-infrastructure of various services: WordPress, MariaDB, Nginx, using the popular containerization tool: Docker.